 Weekend warriors, listen up.
 These three classic yoga hip openers will help relax your hips after a day of biking, climbing, running, or any other athletic activities you enjoy.
 These poses also work great if you sit a lot.
-Caveat: Hips that feel tight sometimes need a bit more strengthening.
+Caveat: Tight hip flexors sometimes need a bit more strengthening.
 So make sure you balance your stretches by incorporating some hip resistance training moves into a few of your weekly movement sessions.

 From Downward-Facing Dog, roll your body forward as if you were moving into a Plank Pose.
 Then bring your left shin to the ground.
 Keep your left hip directly behind your left wrist.
 Extend through your elongated right leg.
 Option: gently walk your hands forward and lower your elbows to rest your forearms on the mat or on blocks.
 You can place a blanket or block under your front hip for extra support and to help your hips heavy toward the earth.
 Hold for 5-10 breaths.
 Repeat on the other side.

 Pro tip: Try these blocks to support your hips or forearms in Pigeon Pose.